remotezygote/RedisObject/README.markdown

 end
 ```

-Accessing indexed items always returns an Enumerator, so first/last/each/count/etc. are always usable and will access items only when iterated.
+Accessing indexed items always returns an Enumerator, so first/last/each/count/etc. are usable anywhere and will access objects only when iterated.

 ## Links
 Redis: [http://redis.io](http://redis.io)